This section describes the general procedures producing FreeBSD development snapshots and releases.

 They are only used if the EVERYTHINGISFINE

-variable is defined in main.conf
+variable is defined in main.conf.

-variable name was
+The EVERYTHINGISFINE variable name was

 chosen to avoid colliding with a variable that might be